 Every software company has a prioritized list of customers.
 Often, the customers at the top of the list represent the biggest deal size or the companies that can open the door to other companies in their markets.
 These companies are all treated with kid gloves and often have access to executives and top-tier support.

 Most restaurants that I talk to are not able to articulate who their best customers are, how often they visit, and what their average check size is.
 Restaurants need to know who their top customers are so they can not only keep them happy but also ensure that they are sharing their brand loyalty with their friends.
 Many restaurants without VIP programs are at risk of losing revenue because their top customers don’t feel appreciated.
 VIPs should be supported by acknowledgment or special promotions just for them— access to exclusive events, privileges, and gifts will keep them loyal long-term.

 A few years ago I was managing a website design project and used heat mapping to understand how people interacted with our site.
 Our goal was to get people to watch a video, so we wanted to understand the optimal place to put the video in order to drive the most engagement.
 By understanding website visitor behavior, and with the right tools in place, we were able to maximize video plays.

 Restaurants have the same ability to study customer behavior and drive better outcomes, often without the same reliance on highly technical tools.
 For example, Lou Malnati’s in Chicago suffers from what other businesses would kill for — long wait times on the weekend.
-In order to shift some of this traffic to week days, they used rewards through their loyalty program to drive traffic in Monday through Thursday versus on the weekend (check out a case study from another one of our merchants who employed this same tactic here).
+In order to shift some of this traffic to weekdays, they used rewards through their loyalty program to drive traffic in Monday through Thursday versus on the weekend.